 The information on this page is a guide to the usual process from start to finish and may answer any questions you have.
 It is also a good reference guide for when you are leaving home, have arrived in Kuala Lumpur or during your stay in Malaysia.

-Once payment has been received you will be provided with your surgery confirmation.
-This will include your accommodation and Concierge confirmation.
 You should contact us immediately if there are errors or issues.

 Visa: No visa is required for visits under 3 months for Australian, New Zealand, UK, USA and Canadian passport holders.